Ilia Delio

-Ilia Delio is a Franciscan sister of Washington, D.C., theologian, author, and university professor.
-She holds the Josephine C. Connelly Endowed Chair of Theology at Villanova University.
-Delio is the founder of the Center for Christogenesis, an online educational resource for promoting the vision of Teilhard de Chardin and the integration of science and religion.
+Ilia Delio, OSF is an American Franciscan sister, theologian, author, and academic.
+In 2026, she retired from the Josephine C. Connelly Endowed Chair of Theology at Villanova University.
+She currently serves as executive director of the World Institute for Science, Religion and Culture (formerly the Center for Christogenesis), which she founded as an online educational resource.
+It builds upon the vision of Teilhard de Chardin and the integration of science, religion and technology.

 Education

 Delio earned a Bachelor of Science degree in biology at DeSales University (then Allentown College) and a master's degree in biology at Seton Hall University.
 She completed a doctorate in pharmacology at Rutgers University, New Jersey Medical School.
 Delio specialized in neuropharmacology and focused on neuromuscular disease.
 She gave up a postdoctoral fellowship at Johns Hopkins University in research on Alzheimer's disease, in order to enter a Carmelite monastery.
 She later joined a Franciscan community.
 After Delio entered the Franciscans, she enrolled at Rutgers University for a postdoctoral fellowship in neurotoxicology, where she researched heavy metal toxicity and nerve damage.

-During her formation period in the Franciscan community, Delio attended Fordham University, earning a master's degree in theology and a doctorate in Historical Theology.
+During her formation period in the Franciscan community, Delio attended Fordham University, earning a master's degree in theology and a doctorate in historical theology.

 Career

-After graduation from Fordham she taught Science and Religion at Trinity College in Hartford, Connecticut.
-She then served as Professor and Chair of Spirituality Studies at Washington Theological Union for 12 years, where she taught Franciscan Theology and Spirituality, Science and Religion, and the History of Christianity.
-Delio then accepted a post as a Senior Research Fellow at Georgetown University's Woodstock Theological Center, focusing on Science, Religion, and Technology.
-After Woodstock closed in June, 2013, she became the Haub Director of Catholic Studies at Georgetown University, before moving to Villanova.
+After graduation from Fordham, she taught science and religion at Trinity College in Hartford, Connecticut.
+She then served as Professor and Chair of Spirituality Studies at Washington Theological Union for 12 years, where she taught Franciscan theology and spirituality, science and religion, and the history of Christianity.
+Delio then accepted a post as a Senior Research Fellow at Georgetown University's Woodstock Theological Center, focusing on science, religion and technology.
+After Woodstock closed in June 2013, she became the Haub Director of Catholic Studies at Georgetown University, before moving to Villanova.
 Delio speaks both nationally and internationally on topics such as quantum physics, artificial intelligence, evolution, and the importance and relevance of these fields for Christianity.
-She is the recipient of a Templeton Course Award in Science and Religion and holds two honorary degrees from Saint Francis University and Sacred Heart University.
+She is the recipient of a Templeton Course Award in Science and Religion and holds four honorary degrees from Saint Francis University (Loretto, PA), Sacred Heart University (Bridgeport, CT), Catholic Theological Union (Chicago, IL), and Holy Family University (Philadelphia, PA).
 She is a Fellow of the International Society for Science and Religion.
+She also serves on the Board of Innovation for the Institute for Advanced Studies at Goethe University, Frankfurt, Germany, and is a Fellow of the Institute for the Study of Science and Religion (UK).